 Where does the green sand come from?

-One of the most surprising facts about Hawaii is that it’s home to a unique green sand beach in the United States.
-Papakolea beach is located at the southern tip of Big Island which is also the southermost point of continental U.S.
+One of the most surprising facts about Hawaii is that it’s home to a unique green sand beach.
+Papakolea beach is located at the southern tip of Big Island which is also the southernmost point in the 50 states.

 The green sand gets its color from the olivine in the rocks.
 Olivine is a mineral that forms when molten lava solidifies, it crystallises from magma.
 The fragmented green crystals form this amazing green sand.
 It’s a rarity since only 4 green sand beaches exist in the world.